Singapore operators · US market entry

 • Regional founder bios.
 Board seats at Singapore institutions, honours from APAC bodies, and rankings on regional lists do not carry weight with a US enterprise procurement officer or a US federal contracting officer.

 • Slow US follow-up cadence.
-Two weeks of relationship-warming silence reads as respect in Singapore and as disinterest in the US.
+Two weeks of relationship-warming silence lands as respect in Singapore and as disinterest in the US.
 The opportunity is gone before the follow-up lands.

 How engagements start